-Summer is all about the bronze, but with the sun’s harmful—read: dangerous—UV rays lurking around every corner, getting a tan the natural way is simply out of the question.
+Summer is all about glowing, bronze skin, but with the sun’s harmful UVA and UVB rays lurking around every corner, getting a tan the natural way is out of the question.
 Luckily, there are plenty of self-tanners that can help you achieve a faux sun-kissed glow sans sunlight.
 One of our favorites?
-L’Oréal Paris’ Sublime Bronze ProPerfect Salon Airbrush Self-Tanning Mist.
+The L’Oréal Paris Sublime Bronze ProPerfect Salon Airbrush Self-Tanning Mist from our parent company L’Oréal.
 Like a spray tan in a bottle, this drugstore self-tanner was inspired by professional techniques and can help you achieve a salon-worthy spray tan at home.
-Formulated with a blend of antioxidant-rich vitamin E and gentle alpha hydroxyl acid (AHA), the ProPerfect Salon Airbrush Self-Tanning Mist can nourish and smooth the surface of the skin and provide a gorgeously bronzed, natural-looking faux tan, too!
+Formulated with a blend of antioxidant-rich vitamin E and gentle alpha hydroxy acid (AHA), the ProPerfect Salon Airbrush Self-Tanning Mist can nourish and smooth the surface of the skin and provide a gorgeously bronzed, natural-looking faux tan, too.
 Want to give it a try?
-Keep reading to find out how to give yourself an at-home airbrush tan using this self-tanning mist.
+Keep reading to find out how to give yourself an at-home spray tan.

-If you think application is the most important step in giving yourself an at-home airbrush tan, think again.
 In order to achieve a natural-looking, streak-free spray tan, you’ll want to ensure you prep your skin accordingly.
-The first step in prepping your skin for an airbrush tan is exfoliation.
-Exfoliating can help slough off dry, dead skin cell buildup and leave your skin feeling soft, smooth, and ready for an even-looking spray tan.
+The first step in prepping your skin for an airbrushed tan is exfoliation.
+Exfoliating can help slough off dry, dead surface skin cell buildup and leave your skin feeling soft, smooth and ready for an even-looking spray tan.

 When it comes to applying a self-tanner of any kind, hydration is key.
-We recommend hydrating every inch of your body with a lightweight body lotion, then using something a little heavier (like an oil or body butter) on the rougher areas of the body—think: your knees, elbows, knuckles, ankles, etc. That way, when it comes time for application, the faux tan on your knees, ankles, and so on will blend better with the rest of your skin.
-Once you’re thoroughly moisturized, it’s time for step two: application.
+We recommend hydrating every inch of your body with a lightweight body lotion, like the L’Oréal-owned Vichy Ideal Body Serum-Milk, then using something a little heavier (like an oil or body butter) on the drier, rougher areas of the body.
+Think: your knees, elbows, knuckles, ankles, etc. That way, when it comes time for application, the spray tan won’t cling to any dry patches on those areas resulting in a streaky, uneven finish.

-Now that your skin is prepped and ready for your airbrush tan, it’s time for application!
+Now that your skin is prepped and ready for your airbrush tan, it’s time for application.
 To apply the Sublime Bronze ProPerfect Salon Airbrush Self-Tanning Mist, remove the cap and keep the bottle at an arm’s length from your body.
 Next, spray your whole body with one even coat.
-After you’ve applied an even coat of the Airbrush Self-Tanning Mist, allow the formula to dry completely—do not rub in!—before putting your clothes back on.
+Be sure not to rub the formula into your body.
+After you’ve applied an even coat, allow the formula to dry completely before putting your clothes back on.

-After you’ve misted your body with the Self-Tanning Mist, you’ll want to ensure that you keep the skin on your body as hydrated as possible.
-This will help the spray tan stay intact and will also allow it to fade in a more natural-looking way (vs. looking super blotchy and discolored).
+After you’ve misted your body with the spray tanner, you’ll want to ensure that you keep your body as hydrated as possible.
+This will help the spray tan stay intact and will also allow it to fade in a more natural-looking way, as opposed to looking super blotchy and discolored.
 After about three or four days, indulge your body skin to a gentle exfoliation and follow up with another coat of the spray to extend the life of your airbrush tan.
-Just don’t forget to prep your skin with hydration beforehand!
+Just don’t forget to prep your skin with hydration beforehand.